jamesrochabrun/SwiftOpenAI/README.md

 ### What is it?

-[AIProxy](https://www.aiproxy.pro) is a backend for AI apps that proxies requests from your app to OpenAI.
+[AIProxy](https://www.aiproxy.pro) is a backend for iOS apps that proxies requests from your app to OpenAI.
-You can use this service to avoid exposing your OpenAI key in your app.
+Using a proxy keeps your OpenAI key secret, protecting you from unexpectedly high bills due to key theft.
+Requests are only proxied if they pass your defined rate limits and Apple's [DeviceCheck](https://developer.apple.com/documentation/devicecheck) verification.
-We offer AIProxy support so that developers can build **and** distribute apps using SwiftOpenAI.
+We offer AIProxy support so you can safely distribute apps built with SwiftOpenAI.

 ### How does my SwiftOpenAI code change?

-SwiftOpenAI supports proxying requests through AIProxy with two changes to your Xcode project:
+Proxy requests through AIProxy with two changes to your Xcode project:

 1. Instead of initializing `service` with: